Revitalizing Our Downtowns while keeping the small town feel

 • Coordinate transportation and infrastructure planning to make our downtowns more accessible

-• Promote economic development tools that support local business attraction and growth
+• Promote economic development tools that support business attraction and growth

 • Ensure county-level decisions align with community-driven goals